 Prerequisite: Biology Standard or Biology Honors or Environmental Chemistry AND Earth's Physical Properties.
-Minimum of 480 EWR SAT score OR 18 ACT score OR required Accuplacer Reading (90 or above)/Writing (5 or above) score.
+See page 1 for prerequisite testing required.

 Introduction to Astronomy is designed for college-bound students with an interest in science.
 This course explores the origin and nature of the universe, intergalactic space, and the motion within the celestial sphere.
 This course consists of three lecture and two laboratory hours per week including optional instruction at the Planetarium and/or Observatory.
 Introduction to Astronomy is designed for college-bound students with an interest in science.
 The textbook used for this course is a college level text.
 This course differs from Space Science-Standard in that all topics will be covered in more depth; additionally, students will be expected to regularly read information pertaining to the content that is written at a higher reading level.
 Laboratory exercises are college level and designed to be inquiry based, emphasizing higher-level critical thinking skills.
 This course is typically offered only during the second semester.